Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Experiment details

-This section details how we transform raw utility scores into departure and choice probabilities, complementing the experimental setup in \Cref{ssec:real-world}.
-Recall that for a raw prompt $\xi$ and model $j$, we define the (raw) utility as $u_j^{\text{raw}}(\xi) = \mathrm{perf}_j(\xi) - \rho \cdot \mathrm{cost}_j(\xi)$.
+This section details how we transform raw utility scores into departure and choice probabilities, complementing the experimental setup in \Cref{ssec:offline-routing}.
+Recall that for a raw prompt $\xi$ and model $j$, we define the (raw) utility as $u_j^{\text{raw}}(\xi) = \mathrm{perf}_j(\xi) - \rho \cdot \mathrm{cost}_j(\xi)$, where we use $\rho=5$ in our experiments.
 Since this value may fall outside the feasible probability range $[0,1]$ depending on $\rho$, we apply a two-step transformation.
 First, we apply min-max normalization over the models to obtain a value in $[0,1]$:

-Next, to prevent extreme probabilities (0 or 1) that can cause numerical instability, we linearly rescale this normalized value to a bounded range $[r_{\mathrm{lo}}, r_{\mathrm{hi}}] \subseteq [0,1]$.
+Next, to prevent extreme probabilities (0 or 1) that can cause numerical instability, we linearly rescale this normalized value to a bounded range $[r_{\mathrm{lo}}, r_{\mathrm{hi}}] \subset (0,1)$.
 We define the final departure probability $u_j(\xi)$ as:

 where we set $r_{\mathrm{lo}}=0.1$ and $r_{\mathrm{hi}}=0.99$ in our experiments.